Think you're a Thanksgiving scholar? Try your hand at this turkey day quiz.

 2. What do you know about the Pilgrims?

 It took the 102 Pilgrims 66 days to reach America.
-One passenger, a servant of Deacon Samuel Fuller died, and one child was born at sea.
+One passenger, a servant of Deacon Samuel Fuller, died, and one child was born at sea.
 That child was Oceanus, son of Stephen and Elizabeth Hopkins.
 Unfortunately, he died during the first winter.
-The Pilgrims landed at the tip of Cape Cod, on Nov.
+The Pilgrims landed at the tip of Cape Cod on Nov.
 11, 1620, but since the land was not good for farming, they moved to Plymouth.
 To eat, the Pilgrims used a knife, spoon, a large napkin, and fingers ... but no forks.
 They also shared plates and drinking vessels.
 In the Pilgrim household, the adults sat down to dinner and the children waited on them.

 3. What do you know about the Wampanoag Indians?

-The Wampanoag People have lived in southeastern New England for over 12,000 years.
+The Wampanoag People have lived in southeastern New England for more than 12,000 years.
 Their name means "People of the First Light" and they continue to live on Cape Cod, Nantucket, Martha's Vineyard, and inland.
 The Wampanoag Indians were the people who befriended the Pilgrims and taught them how to cultivate the land.

 4. When was the holiday established as an annual event in America?